 Groups of 10 or more in a single booking and payment will receive a discount of 50p per ticket.

-On the door, we will be able to take payment by card / phone.
+On the door, you will be able to pay by card / phone.

 Most of you will be familiar with the Disney version of Snow White from 1937 but the original story written by the Grimm brothers in 1812 was based on an old folklore going back to the 15th century.
 The name Snow White came from the queen.
 She pricked her finger while sewing and a drop of blood fell on some snow on a black ebony window sill.
 She was longing for a child and said that she wished for one with skin as white as snow, lips as red as blood and hair as black as ebony.
 Her child was born and she called her Snow White -

 Sadly the queen died soon after the birth and the king married a very beautiful but vain and cruel woman.
 The new queen dabbled in Black Magic and had a magic mirror.
 The classic words "Mirror, mirror on the wall who’s the fairest of them all" come from the original story.
 The mirror always answered that the queen was the fairest until Snow White reached the age of only 7 when the mirror named Snow White as the fairest.
 The Queen was enraged and over the years this anger built up until she decided to get her henchman to kill Snow White and bring back her heart and tongue as proof.

 The reluctant henchman told Snow White to run away, then killed a boar and took the heart and tongue back to the Queen.
 Snow White eventually found herself at a small cottage with 7 bowls of soup, 7 pieces of bread, 7 bowls of porridge and 7 small beds.
 Snow White took a small bit of food from each place setting, tried all the beds and found one that was comfortable to fall asleep in (now that sounds familiar).
 The dwarfs discover her and she agrees to become their housekeeper.